sdgluck/fetch-background-sync/README.md

 Returns a Promise that resolves with success of the sync operation or reject if sync operation is not found.

-There are also some properties/methods on the Sync.
+There are also some properties/methods on the Promise.
 See the [Sync API](#sync-api) for more details.

 Example: